-How many times have you heard that from in the Type 2 community?
-How many times have you heard a healthcare professional or a loved one express a similar sentiment?
+How many times have you heard that from in the type 2 diabetes (T2D) community?
+How many times have you heard a health care professional or a loved one express a similar sentiment?
 How many times have you said that or thought it, yourself?

 Why is Insulin Stigmatized in the T2D Community?

 “If you don’t follow my instructions and get your blood sugar under control, you’ll need to go on insulin.”

 Many in the type 2 diabetes community have heard those words, or similar, from their healthcare provider.
 It can be used as a fear tactic to scare patients into making lifestyle changes to reach their blood glucose targets or other health goals.

 However, diabetes self-management consists of an array of factors that go beyond exercise and diet.
 Diabetes care involves stress management, socioeconomic barriers, including access to food and healthcare, cultural norms and tradition and even discrimination.
 All of these factors can impact optimal diabetes self-care.
 Also, as mentioned earlier, T2D is a progressive disease and one may eventually require insulin.